mozilla/addon-sdk/static-files/md/dev-guide/xul-extensions.md

-With the Jetpack SDK you can use modules in a regular XUL-based extension.
+With the Add-on SDK you can use modules in a regular XUL-based extension.
 This can be helpful if you want to use some of Jetpack APIs, if you like the way Jetpack modules help separate your code into testable and re-usable pieces, or if you'd like to gradually migrate an existing extension over to Jetpack.